utopia-php/orchestration/README.md

 ### Initialisation

-There are currently two orchestrator adapters available and each of them have slightly different parameters:
+There are currently two orchestrator adapters available and each of them has slightly different parameters:

 - ### DockerAPI
     Directly communicates to the Docker Daemon using the Docker UNIX socket.